hpatnadeeshan/MS-1/README.md

 ## Site Goals

 Creating a personal portfolio site allows me to showcase my skills and expertise as a web developer, highlighting my past projects, technical abilities, and design skills to demonstrate my value and differentiate myself from other developers.
-It helps me build my personal brand, establishing and expanding my online presence as a web developer, increasing visibility and attracting more opportunities for work or collaboration.
+It helps me build my personal brand, establish and expand my online presence as a web developer, increase visibility, and attract more opportunities for work or collaboration.
 By including contact information and social media profiles, I make it easy for others to reach out and connect, expanding my network of professional contacts and potential clients.
 Furthermore, my personal portfolio site serves as a powerful marketing tool, generating leads and attracting new business by showcasing my skills and past work to catch the attention of potential clients or employers seeking someone with my specific skills and experience.
 Ultimately, it helps me establish credibility and trust by providing detailed information about my expertise and experience, including testimonials from satisfied clients or colleagues.

 ## UX

 ### User Stories

-#### As a Employer or Client
+#### As an Employer or Client

 1. I want to see his work experience & educational background.
-2. I want  know his technical skills.
+2. I want to know his technical skills.
-3. I want go see his past projects.
+3. I want to go see his past projects.
 4. I want to know what kind of services he offers.
-5. I want a proof of his past work and quality of work.
+5. I want proof of his past work and quality of work.
 Need testimonials.
-6. I want to to contact him.
+6. I want to contact him.
 7. I want to send my details to him.
 8. I want to download his CV.

-#### As the site Administrator
+#### As the Site Administrator

-1. I want to update work experince and educational background.
+1. I want to update my work experience and educational background.
 2. I want to add my latest projects to the portfolio.
-3. I want to add or remove testimonials which I get from clients.
+3. I want to add or remove testimonials that I get from clients.
 4. I need to update the CV that links to the website.
-5. I need to see the messeges that coming from clients and Employers.
+5. I need to see the messages that come from clients and Employers.

 ### Strategy

-#### Technical Capabilites
+#### Technical Capabilities

 #### Target customer segment